What is RadSec? Configuring RadSec (RADIUS Over TLS)

 As strong as the RADIUS protocol is, its reliance on the aging MD5 hash algorithm makes it susceptible to modern forgery and MITM attacks.
-Hardening networks and isolating traffic can mitigate some of these risks, but these strategies break once RADIUS traffic traverses untrusted domains or the internet.
+Networks need to be transitioned to Transport Layer Security or TLS-protected transports like RadSec to ensure modern, end-to-end cryptographic protection.

-What is RadSec?
+What Is RadSec?

 Enabling RADIUS communication over TLS increases the level of security for authentication carried out across the cloud network.
 When configured, this feature ensures that the RadSec protocol is used to safely transmit the authentication and accounting data between the Instant AP and the RadSec server.